History of slavery in Utah: Native American slavery

+Native enslavement by Mormons

 Shortly after the Mormon pioneers arrived in Salt Lake Valley, they began expanding into Indian territory, which often resulted in conflict.
 After expanding into the Utah Valley, Brigham Young issued an extermination order against the Timpanogos, resulting in the Battle at Fort Utah, where many Timpanogo women and children were taken into slavery.
 Some were able to escape, but many died in slavery.
 In the winter of 1849–1850, after expanding into Parowan, Mormons attacked a group of Indians, killing around 25 men and taking the women and children as slaves.
-News of the enslavement reached the US Government, who appointed Edward Cooper as Indian Agent in September 1850.
+News of the enslavement reached the US government, who appointed Edward Cooper as Indian agent in September 1850.
 Edward Cooper made the issue of Indian slavery one of his first efforts.

 At the encouragement of Mormon leaders, the Mormon pioneers started participating in the Indian slave trade.
 In 1851, Apostle George A. Smith gave Chief Peteetneet and Walkara talking papers that certified "it is my desire that they should be treated as friends, and as they wish to Trade horses, Buckskins and Piede children, we hope them success and prosperity and good bargain."
-In May 1851 Brigham Young met with settlers in the Parawon region and encouraged them to "buy up the Lamanite children as fast as they could".
+In May 1851 Brigham Young met with settlers in the Parawon region and encouraged them to "buy up the Lamanite children as fast as they could" so as to "educate them, and teach them the gospel."

-However, the Mormons strongly opposed the New Mexican slave trade.
+The Mormons strongly opposed the competing New Mexican slave trade.
 In November 1851, Don Pedro León Luján, a New Mexican slave trader who had been operating in Utah with a New Mexico license, asked Young as the newly appointed governor of Utah for a license to trade with the Indians, including slaves.
 Young refused to given Luján a license to conduct any trade with the Indians.
 On the way home to New Mexico, Luján's party was attacked by Ute Indians, who stole his horses.
 Luján retaliated by kidnapping some of their children to sell in New Mexico.
 He and his party were caught in Manti and charged with violating the Nonintercourse Act, which prohibited trading with the Indians without a valid license.
 His property was seized and the children were sold into slavery to families in Manti.
 He contested, claiming it was hypocritical to not allow him to have slaves, but allow the Mormon families to have slaves.